What is design-led thinking?

-In a nutshell, design thinkers use Design Thinking tools to innovate fast to solve problems.
+In a nutshell design-led thinkers use design-led thinking tools to innovate fast to solve problems.
 Big and small.

-We do more with less and the customer is always at the heart of every. single. decision.
+We do more with less and the customer and consumer is always at the heart of every single decision.

 In fact, entire organisations, businesses, teams and individuals are collectively focused on solving the customers' problems.
 For a reason.
 To make business more sustainable, profitable and meaningful.